ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 <amp-video src="my-video.mp4" ... dock></amp-video>
 ```

 By default, the video will be minimized to the top-right corner.
-It will be sized at 30% of the viewport's width, no less than 180 pixels wide.
+It will cover 15% of the viewport's area.
+The element will also be at least 180 pixels wide, as long as it's not scaled over 100%.

 If the document is [RTL](https://www.w3.org/International/questions/qa-html-dir), the video will dock to the top-left corner.

 When in this mode, users can drag the docked video to snap to either corner.

 #### Custom position by "slot"